ABOUT

 One of the greatest influences on my path — still and forevermore — is Anthony Bourdain.
 His storytelling was not only poetic, but humble, empathetic, and disarmingly honest.
 He showed me that travel could be a lens, not a checklist.
 He taught me to make my own way.
 To welcome the unexpected.
 To risk having the bad experiences in search of the magical ones.
 To accept random acts of hospitality.
 Who Tony was, in every way, shaped how I move through the world — not with a rigid itinerary, but with openness, reverence, and the willingness to be truly present.

-During a period of health challenges — a stretch that began before the pandemic, deepened during it, and lingered after — I put the plans in motion to realize a long-held dream.
+During a period of health challenges — a stretch that began before the pandemic, deepened during it, and lingered after — I put plans in motion to realize a long-held dream.
 In the summer of 2022, I let go of everything familiar: my city, my apartment, my routines, and many beloved books.
 I embarked on a two-year journey as a digital nomad, immersing myself in the lived realities of people and places across the globe.

 Those two years changed everything.
 What began as quiet movement transformed into a holistic reawakening.
 This nomadic experience didn’t just introduce me to truths; it stripped away the falsities.
 It clarified my voice, refined my purpose, and brought me back to the kind of storytelling I’ve always been drawn to — the kind that empowers, remembers, and restores.
 The kind that Anthony Bourdain modeled so well.